 2. Injury Prevention (to the elbows/arms)

-The biceps are responsible for elbow flexion as well as supporting the grip muscles in pulls and carries.
-Weak and underdeveloped biceps can cause grip issues, muscle tears and strain to the biceps, and decrease performance in high loading or high-rep based workouts.
-Training the biceps can be done using pull ups, rows, etc; however there is a time and place for arm specific training as well.
+The biceps are responsible for elbow flexion as well as supporting the grip muscles in pulls and loaded carries.
+Weak and underdeveloped biceps can cause grip issues, strain to the biceps, and in some cases muscle tears.
+A stronger biceps is a more resilient biceps.
+Hey, not every benefit has to do with filling out your shirt.

 3. Increased Upper Body Mass

-The barbell curl is a single-joint accessory/hypertrophy exercise that can be (when done correctly, see above) highly effective at targeting the arms, specifically:
+The barbell curl is a single-joint accessory/hypertrophy exercise that can be highly effective at targeting the arms, specifically the muscles below.